tauri-apps/tauri-docs/docs/guides/08-debugging/vscode.md

-# Debugging in VSCode
+# Debugging in VS Code

-This guide describes how to setup debugging in VSCode for the Core Process in Tauri applications.
+This guide describes how to setup debugging in VS Code for the [Core Process in Tauri applications](../architecture/process-model#the-core-process).

 ## Setup